Moguri/prototype-mercury/docs/gdd.rst

 Some examples of requirements include:

 * what jobs a golem has access to
-* what breeds a Golemist has access to
+* what forms a Golemist has access to

 Golems and Golemists each have a pool of tags.
 To determine eligibility the item being checked for (e.g., a job) is compared to the appropriate tag pool.